rmetzler/NoSQL-for-Dependable-Systems/README.md

 # NOSQL in Dependable Systems

 __Abstract:__
-The fault model for very large e-commerce websites like Amazon is fundamentally different from standard website.
+The fault model for very large e-commerce websites like Amazon is fundamentally different from standard websites.
 These websites loose money when the aren't available (or just slow) for potential customers but can't risk to loose any data.
 The data has to be replicated between databases but traditional RDBMSs may not fit.
 This paper discusses some of the better known NoSQL software products available today.